 Nurse Anesthetists (CRNAs) are advanced practice nurses trained to administer anesthesia to patients undergoing surgery or other procedures.

 Nurse practitioners (NPs) are advanced practice nurses who can deliver primary or acute care to different patient populations.

-Women often first encounter OB nurses at their OB/GYN practitioner's office, where OB nurses help educate patients on sexual health, birth control, and assist with pelvic exams.
+Women often first encounter Obstetrics (OB) nurses at their OB/GYN practitioner's office, where OB nurses help educate patients on sexual health, birth control, and assist with pelvic exams.